-Discover Output’s REV, the world’s first software instrument dedicated to reverse audio.
+In this tutorial, learn all about REV’s layout, as well as the Instrument and Timed Instruments engines.
+REV is the world’s first software instrument dedicated to reverse audio that’s handcrafted for composers, sound designers, producers, and DJs.
 With four distinct engines (each loaded with over 14GB of amazing content), REV is more than just a standard DAW reverse function.

-REV by Output is a revolutionary software instrument built in four different parts.
-Each has its own unique sound engine filled with synths, loops, pads, real instruments, pulses, rises, swells, and constantly-evolving content.
+Each section within REV has its own unique sound engine filled with synths, loops, pads, real instruments, pulses, rises, swells, and constantly-evolving content.

 All four sound engines in REV have a similar layout.
 With each, you’ll find the global effects at the bottom of the page.
 It’s easy to control and adjust these effects’ parameters.
 Though each engine has its own special effects, you’ll still find classics such as distortion, crushers, filters, reverbs, delays, and EQ.